 The Government has introduced additional support to small businesses.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.

-An application for small business rate relief is not required.
 Where a ratepayer meets the eligibility criteria and has not received the relief they should contact Oldham Councils Business Rates Department.
 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

 Certain changes in circumstances will need to be notified to Oldham Councils Business Rates Department (other changes will be picked up by the council).
 The changes which should be notified are—